PE & Sports Premium at Billingborough

 Increased Participation in competitive sport

-Mr James and our coach have been able to develop school teams who have taken part in an increasing number of tournaments (click on the blue lettering to see how many!) on and off the school premises against teams from other schools.
-Children from the nursery to Year 6 have taken part.
+Mr James and our coaches have been able to develop school teams who have taken part in an increasing number of tournaments (click on the blue lettering to see how many!) on and off the school premises against teams from other schools.
+Children from Reception to Year 6 have taken part.

 We are particularly proud of our Inclusion Award presented in January 2018.

-This aspect of school life has increased so much that, since 2017, we have used Sports Premium to fund cover for Mr James's class on a Friday afternoon, so he can facilitate sports events; ensuring we take place in "Elite" championships as well as taster events for new activities, some of which are targeted for reluctant or inexperienced competitors, including specific events for those with additional needs.
+This aspect of school life has increased so much that, from 2017 to 2019, we used Sports Premium to fund cover for Mr James's class on a Friday afternoon, so he could facilitate sports events; ensuring we take place in "Elite" championships as well as taster events for new activities, some of which are targeted for reluctant or inexperienced competitors, including specific events for those with additional needs.
 Opportunities start from Nursery, so we are truly building a sports heritage from the bottom up.

 We have now reached the stage when we are bringing home winners and medals!
 The increase in the sporting profile of the school prompted a parent to sponsor new school kit, for indoor and outdoor.